Jargon Buster | Local Offer and SEND

 Healthwatch Bucks: An independent consumer champion, gathering and representing the views of the public about health and social care services in Buckinghamshire.

 Independent school: A school that is not maintained by a local authority and is registered under the Education Act 1996.
 Independent schools will be approved by the Secretary of State as being suitable for the admission of children with EHC plans.

-IS: Independent Supporter: An individual who is independent from the local authority and is trained to provide advice and support for families with children with SEND through the statutory assessment and EHC process.
-Can also mean Independent Support.
+IS: Independent Supporter: An individual who is independent of the local authority and is trained to provide advice and support for families with children with SEND through the statutory assessment and EHC process.
+It can also mean Independent Support.

 Key Person or Keyperson: A named member of staff with responsibilities for a small group of children who helps those children in the group feel safe and cared for.

 Legislative: Having powers to make law.

 Local Funding Formula: Formula for how local authorities allocate their dedicated schools grant/s.
 It is based on the individual needs and characteristics of every school.